 HAVE A BREAKFAST FOR CHAMPIONS

-After consuming a delicious wedding breakfast for champions, the excitement, nervous feeling and happiness builds.
-Once you settle into the bridal/groom suite at the venue, hotel or your home.
-Us photographers would normally start our day when the make up artist or hair dresser starts.
+After consuming a delicious wedding breakfast for champions, the excitement, nervous feeling, and happiness build.
+Once you settle into the bridal/groom suite at the venue, hotel, or your home.
+We photographers would normally start our day when the make-up artist or hairdresser starts.
 We make sure we introduce ourselves to everyone before we pull the camera out, some want to be warned.